Neilhan2000/MiruHiru/README.md

     Customize your own challenges to share with friends and you can also re-edit those completed challenges.

     ### **>> customize**
+    In custom page, click "開始創造" to create new challenge
+    Edit and all stage tasks of your challenge
+    Enjoy it with your friends after finishing editing

     <div>
     <img src="assets/my_custom_record2.gif" height="280" />
     <img src="assets/screenshot_custom_create.png" height="280" />